 A rubberized strap connects the speaker to a bike, bag or backpackGearBrain

 The best sound was when it lying flat, so if you had the speaker stationary on a park, lawn or the ground.
 At the highest of volumes, there was tremendous bass overly present and distortion from the back.
 High notes also broke apart, and in some cases, the bass swallowed up even the vocals.

 But at more reasonable volume levels, the settings you'd use with the speaker next to you or worn closer on the body, the sound distortion disappeared, and bass and treble returned to more of a balance.
 Plus, the sound is intensely fuller, though, and rounder than what you'd get from a smartphone or computer.

 The Tribit Stormbox Micro is priced at $49.99 and is available on the company's website.

 The Tribit Stormbox Micro is a solid Bluetooth speaker, well-priced, with good sound.
 The speaker felt secure when attached through the rubber strap on the back, and the quality of the speaker was really good, especially at mid-range volumes.

 The size is nice — small and compact — and the waterproofing makes it ideal for placing in a kitchen or even by the pool.

-I did find some distortion at the highest volume levels, but these were likely louder than someone would want playing if the speaker were close to them.
-I think as a speaker for a bike ride, sitting in a park outside, or even in a dorm room, office or kitchen at home the speaker is a great option, even more so by its very affordable $49.99 price.
+I did find some distortion at the highest volume levels, but these were likely louder than someone would want to play if the speaker were close to them.
+I think as a speaker for a bike ride, sitting in a park outside, or even in a dorm room, office, or kitchen at home, the speaker is a great option, even more so by its very affordable $49.99 price.